Cornucopia-Swift/CornucopiaStreams/README.md

 }
 ```

-Some of the streams provide metadata, e.g., the `name` for BLE devices, which you can access via the Streams `CC_meta` property.
+Some of the streams provide metadata, e.g., the `name` for BLE devices, which you can access via the `CC_meta` property.

 ### Contributions